Are you an inventor or someone with an invention? If you are, then this article is for you.

 The answer is probably patent protection.

 Patents are probably one of the strongest forms of protection you can get for your invention.
-A patent grants the patent holder the right to exclude others from making, using, selling, offering for sale, or importing into the United States the same or similar invention.
+A patent grants the patent holder the right to exclude others from making, using, selling, offering for sale, or importing into the United States the same or similar invention or a device covered by the patent.
 This right lasts about 20 years or so.

 With the right to exclude others from making the same or similar invention, the patent holder essentially has a monopoly over that invention.
 But getting a patent for an invention is no easy feat and there are several statutory requirements that must be satisfied before a person can obtain a patent on their invention.